DataDog/integrations-core/scylla/README.md

 3. [Restart the Agent][4].

-See [Datadog's documentation][10] for additional information on how to configure the Agent for log collection in Docker environments.
+See [Datadog's documentation][10] for additional information on how to configure the Agent for log collection in Kubernetes environments.

 ### Validation

 [Run the Agent's status subcommand][5] and look for `scylla` under the Checks section.